Neon the Unknown

-Neon the Unknown is a fictional superhero from the Golden Age of Comic Books created by Jerry Iger for Quality Comics.
-Neon first appeared in a story penciled and inked by Lou Fine in Hit Comics #1 and was featured on the cover.
+Neon the Unknown is a superhero from the Golden Age of Comic Books created by Jerry Iger for Quality Comics.
+Neon first appeared in a story penciled and inked by Alex Blum in Hit Comics #1 and was featured on the cover of issue two drawn by Lou Fine.
 His stories ran in issues 1–17.

 Like many characters owned by that company, he was later bought by DC Comics after Quality ceased operations.

 Fictional character biography

 Tom Corbet is a member of the Foreign Legion.
 While pursuing an enemy across the desert, his entire unit dies of dehydration.
 Surely he would have suffered the same fate if he hadn't found a magical oasis at the last second.
 Corbet drinks the glowing water and is transformed into Neon the Unknown, with the ability to fly and shoot energy from his hands.

 According to Jess Nevins' Encyclopedia of Golden Age Superheroes, "he uses his power to kill an attacking tiger, stop a would-be world conqueror, and go on to fight crime and evil and the Germans, as well as Darmus the Wizard, the Tibetan Four Lamas, a "Batzi" scientist who drops "insanity spores" on the United States, and the scientist Fritz Cardiff and his invisibility ray".

 On December 7, 1941, Neon is recruited by Uncle Sam to be a member of the Freedom Fighters, along with several other Quality Comics heroes, and defend Pearl Harbor from the Japanese attack.
 He, Uncle Sam, Miss America, Hourman, Invisible Hood, Magno, and Red Torpedo fight valiantly.
 All but Uncle Sam is seemingly killed.

 As of 2008 Uncle Sam and the Freedom Fighters mini-series, Neon is revealed to be alive and has been living at his magical oasis (Magno is the only superhero who appears to have actually died in the defense of Pearl Harbor).